Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Corresponding Conservative Mechanical Systems

 \subsection{Obtaining the Equivalent Stiffness Matrix $\tilde{K}$}

-According to Proprostion \ref{pro:1}, an attempt is made to find a new conservative mechanical system which is corresponding to the dissipative system (\ref{eq:eq1}) and an initial condition.
-Under the initial condition, the dissipative system (\ref{eq:eq1}) posses a phase curve $\gamma$.
-As in Eq. (\ref{eq:asumption}) we can consider that the damping forces are equal to some conservative force on the phase curve $\gamma$
+In accordance with Proposition \ref{pro:1}, a conservative mechanical system was found associated with the dissipative system (\ref{eq:eq1}) in addition to its initial conditions.
+Subject to these initial conditions, the dissipative system (\ref{eq:eq1}) possesses a common phase curve $\gamma$ with the conservative system.
+As in Eq. (\ref{eq:asumption}), we can consider that the components of the damping force $\tensor{C}\dot{\bm{q}}$ determine the components of a conservative force on the phase curve $\gamma$

-For convenience, these conservative forces can be thought of as elastic restoring forces:
+For convenience, this conservative force is assumed to be an elastic restoring force: